Minton Morrill background image

 • Where a mother has previously given birth to a baby that has suffered shoulder dystocia, the likelihood is that such an injury may well be more common with the next birth.
 This ought to result in a detailed discussion about the mode of delivery.

-A key part of making a claim for an Erb’s palsy birth injury will be establishing whether negligence occurred.
-By thoroughly investigating the circumstances surrounding a birth, our team can determine who owed the child a duty of care and whether this was breached due to failings in the care provided.
+A key part of an Erb’s palsy claim is establishing whether negligence occurred.
+By thoroughly investigating the circumstances surrounding a birth, our birth injury team can determine who owed the child a duty of care and whether this was breached due to failings in the care provided.

 If it can be shown that clinical professionals breached their duty of care either during the pregnancy or during a birth, and that this caused or made worse injury to the brachial plexus, then it will normally be possible to pursue compensation.